-Vegetation on the project site is primarily annual grassland.
+Vegetation on the project site is primarily annual grassland and oak trees.
 The annual grassland vegetation is dominated by nonnative annual grasses with intermixed annual and perennial forbs.

-- 10. Other public agencies whose approval is required: (e.g., permits, financing approval, or participation agreement) - Butte County Department Development Services: Building Permits (Future Construction) - Butte County Environmental Health Services: Well and Septic System approvals - Butte County Public Works Department: Grading Improvement Plans - 11.
-Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1.
+- 10. Other public agencies whose approval is required: (e.g., permits, financing approval, or participation agreement) - Butte County Department of Development Services: Building Permits (Future Construction) - Butte County Environmental Health Services: Well and Septic System approvals - 11.
+Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?